Krutik-Vanjara/IOT_simulation/README.md

 - Provide a detailed description of your changes and submit the pull request.
 # Features
 - Smart Light: Turn ON/OFF, adjust brightness, and track energy consumption.
+To add a new feature, create a separate branch, commit your changes, and then generate a pull request.

 # In the future
 => we plan to add more features, such as: